 With the social workers agreement and as part of the plan the birth parent(s) should be involved in the settings activities that include parents, such as outings, fun days etc alongside the foster carer.
 In the first two weeks after settling-in the child's well being is the focus of observation, their sociability and their ability to manage their feelings, with or without support.
 Concerns about the child will be noted in the child's file and discussed with the foster carer.
-If the concerns are about the foster carer's treatment Date of Review of Policies- September 2023- next official review September 2024 of the child, or if abuse is suspected these are recorded are reported to the child's social care worker according to the Child Protection Policy (Cross reference see 3.2).
+If the concerns are about the foster carer's treatment of the child, or if abuse is suspected these are recorded are reported to the child's social care worker according to the Child Protection Policy (Cross reference see 3.2).